RedPRL/cooltt/doc/ic-design.md

 consistency, reflects the intuition that XXX.
 The second, XXX, reflects the intuition that XXXX.

 1. [consistency]

 	"Flattening a term and elaborating it as usual produces the same output and cache as elaborating it starting from the empty cache".

+	we wish to be able to state the property that that the new elaboration judgement that refers to a cache does the same thing as the existing non-caching elaboration. to do that, we need to be able to relate the source of a unit that includes `import` statements to the source of an equivalent unit that does not -- this amounts of a judgemental of elaborating `import` statements.

+	we call this judgemement `flat : src → src0 → U`, where `src0` is the
+	language of cooltt that does not include `import`.

+	we write the existing, non-caching, elaboration judgement `?? ⊢ s ~> u`, where `s` is a term in the external language of cooltt and `u` is the unit of the internal language that is the output. ?? is the context under which the elaboration occurs.
+TODO what is ??.

    ```
      For all Γ : ctx , s s' : external-term, u1 u2 : internal-term, c' :